BrandonXLF/critical-analysis/README.md

 # Critical Analysis

-## Genshin CRIT Rate and Damage Efficiency Analyzer
+> Genshin Impact and Honkai: Star Rail CRIT rate and damage efficiency analyzer.

-Calculator for visualizing and optimizing the efficiency of a character's CRIT Rate and CRIT Damage in Genshin Impact.
+Critical Analysis is a calculator for visualizing and optimizing the efficiency of a character's CRIT Rate and CRIT Damage in Genshin Impact.

 ## Development server